The State Land Board offers oil and gas leases by competitive auction. Auctions typically take place in February, May, August, and November each year.

 No. At this time, the State Land Board does not routinely issue oil and gas leases outside of the online auction process.

-Click here to see a template oil and gas lease and find information on bonding, assignment process, and relinquishment of leases.
+Click here for details on oil and gas leasing, including a template oil and gas lease and information on bonding, the lease assignment process, and how to relinquish a lease.

 Each lease may have specific stipulations - these are listed on Energynet.com as well as the tract list and stipulations on the Quarterly Auction Information page.
 These terms are posted in both locations, at a minimum, one week prior to auction close.